Cai Chusheng: Death and legacy

 As the Cultural Revolution began to gain momentum in the late 1960s, Cai Chusheng, like many artists and intellectuals, became the target of persecution.
 Cai was forced to self-criticize and admit his mistakes in writing.
-Cai passed away in 1968.
+Cai died in 1968.
 His ashes are now placed at the Babaoshan Revolutionary Cemetery.
 The house where Cai spent his youth is now a museum which is designated by the Chinese government as a certified historical attraction.
 Cai is honored from time to time at major events like the World Expo 2010 and film festivals.

 In Stanley Kwan's 1991 biopic of Ruan Lingyu, Center Stage, Cai Chusheng is portrayed by Hong Kong actor Tony Leung Ka Fai.
 Ruan was one of the Chinese most prominent actresses.
 This film is about Ruan's life, including her suicide following release of New Women.
 Cai condemned the press, which had sparked a ripple effect to raise awareness for responsible conduct in the media.
 Cai was also very active in promoting the social status and literacy of women: when he had time available, he would teach classes to Chinese women to improve their literacy.